 Affecting the lives of everyone around her, she thought she was invincible.
 Screenshot via Youtube Shelby, a good girl with a good head on her shoulders, had asked to stay at her friend Alyssa's house that night.
 No big deal, since her mother Debbie knew both Alyssa and her parents.
 Debbie wasn't exactly an easy-going parent either, having a career in law enforcement, and being well know for her strict parenting style.
 After a late night stop for tacos though, Shelby and Alyssa received a text from another friend, "Jane".
 Alyssa and Jane soon joined the party, which was well-documented with cell phone pictures.
 And that is when the tragedy begins.
 Alyssa's Story.
 Hanna Lottritz.
 Today is my 21st birthday, a day I have been looking forward to for quite some time now.

-"I don't think parents need to feel that their child is 'doomed,' " Kristina Jackson, one of the co-authors of the study, said of parents who already let their kids have sips of alcohol.
 Rutgers University bans fraternity and sorority parties.
 Letting Kids Taste Alcohol May Promote Early Drinking.
+Children who try a sip of alcohol before sixth grade may be more likely to start drinking by the time they enter high school, a new study suggests.
 Drug Rehabilitation.
 CU Boulder's Collegiate Recovery Center's sober-living housing is a safe haven for students.
 Short College Programs Only Briefly Successful in Helping Students Reduce Drinking - Partnership for Drug-Free Kids.
 Alyssa Jo Lommel, 19, has all her fingers amputated after being left on porch for nine hours in subzero temperatures.